moricodes1985/genai/mobile-q-and-a/readme.md

 Startup

-API starts with a lazy initialization strategy (FAISS index built on first request).
+API starts eager initialization strategy on startup (FAISS index).

-On First Request
+On Startup

 Downloads the policy document from POLICY_URL